Trustworthy AI for Research Budgets

 Strategy

-Embedded the worksheet inside SAGE and put AI only on the in-between work, gated by AI vs. Human boundary.
+Embedded the worksheet inside SAGE and put AI only on the in-between work, gated by a clear AI-vs-human boundary.

 Impact